yuzhoumo/advent-of-code/day15/README.md

 You catch the airport shuttle and try to book a new flight to your vacation island.
 Due to the storm, all direct flights have been cancelled, but a route is available to get around the storm.
 You take it.

 While you wait for your flight, you decide to check in with the Elves back at the North Pole.
-They're playing a _memory game_ and are <span title="Of course they are.">ever so excited</span> to explain the rules!
+They're playing a _memory game_ and are ever so excited to explain the rules!

 In this game, the players take turns saying _numbers_.
 They begin by taking turns reading from a list of _starting numbers_ (your puzzle input).
 Then, each turn consists of considering the _most recently spoken number_: